triciaward/fast-api-template/docs/troubleshooting/ci-test-hang-resolution.md

 - Invalid field handling and fallbacks
 - Edge cases and error conditions
 - Sorting behavior validation
+- Exception handling in full-text search
+- Falsy value handling for IN/NOT_IN operators
 ```

 ### Step 5: Fix Test Failures